1. Resource Library

 Below is a table listing the pros and cons of factoring accounts receivable:

-3 reasons to use AR factoring
+3 reasons to use accounts receivable factoring

 Accounts receivable factoring can be useful in situations where a business needs to improve cash flow or obtain immediate funding.
+Top reasons for factoring include:

 1. Maintain off-season cash flow